laravel/nova-docs/4.0/resources/relationships.md

     }),
 ```

-Once the action has been attached to the field, you will be able to select the action and execute it from the relationship index on the parent's resource detail screen.
+Once the action has been attached to the field, you will be able to select the action and execute it from the relationship index on the parent resource's detail page.

 :::tip Actions